-The politics of water conflict and cooperation are complex especially given cross-boundary aspects, multiple needs, increasing demands, and decreasing supply and quality.
-In this course, we will evaluate the legal, political and economic frameworks of water resource management, using theories of the commons, public policymaking, political economy and international relations to do so.
-In order to fully understand water politics, it is important to look beyond the policy questions and government actions and dissect the personal and cultural elements at play.
-Thus we will journey into the questions of place-based identities, reactions to and relationships with waterways beyond our uses.
+This course will be a comparative and global journey into the contentious politics, political economy, and political ecology of water.
+We will investigate water conflict and cooperation politics and evaluate the complexities and limitations of legal, political and economic frameworks of water resource management from the community to the global level, using theories of the commons, policymaking, political economy and international relations.
+In order to fully understand water politics it is important to look beyond policy questions and government actions and dissect the personal, social, and community elements of politics.
+Thus we will journey into questions about collective action and social movements, place-based identities, and affinity with waterways beyond human uses.

 Revolution!
 A Global History

 Since 1776, humans have initiated and participated in over 300 revolutions.
 This course will introduce students to the global history and theory of revolution in the modern period.
 Its basic premise is that revolution, and the attendant attempts to counter, cordon, or direct it, has defined the modern era of humanity.